TrevorHarless/TrevorHarless/README.md

 - Feel free to contact me @tgharles@ncsu.edu or connect with me on LinkedIn located in my bio!

-- Current Project: Climb Track -- Rock Climbing Dashboard
+- Current Project: Lights app -- CRM and light mockup creation for holiday light installation companies

 <!---
 TrevorHarless/TrevorHarless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.